How to Stay on

 obeying the law of calorie balance.

-probably something healthy on the menu at every holiday gathering.
-As you know,
+there's probably something healthy on the menu at every holiday gathering.
+As

-lean proteins and fibrous carbs are a great for getting lean, so fill up on the
+you know, lean proteins and fibrous carbs are a great for getting lean, so fill

 desserts.

-on special occasions, then go ahead and have a drink or two.
-But if you're
+drinks on special occasions, then go ahead and have a drink or two.
+But if

 moderation.
 Alcohol almost totally inhibits your body's ability to metabolize